animaomnium/animaomnium.github.io/content/keep-stuff-linkable.md

 [0]: CommonMark-flavored Markdown
 ```

-After this, I got curiois and experimented with various kinds of queries, with different query types (e.g. web, reading list, history, etc.) disambiguated using standard DDG `bang!notation`, but decided to limit this post to web search to avoid steering the conversation into the technical weeds.
+After this, I got curious and experimented with various kinds of queries, with different query types (e.g. web, reading list, history, etc.) disambiguated using standard DDG `bang!notation`, but decided to limit this post to web search to avoid steering the conversation into the technical weeds.

 ## Are links dead?

 At this point, it should be obvious that Linkoln is, by no means, a silver bullet.
 It's not intended to be one.
 The point of this post is decidedly *not* to highlight some gimmicky throwaway python script.
 Instead, I hope to start a discussion on the importance of building and using tools to improve the process of writing for the web.

 Despite Linkoln's meta-ironic reliance on them, the need for web-wide search engines could be said to be a failure in the organizational structure of the web.
-As the proliferation of [GPT-4][19]-like tools (some of which can be [run in your browser][22]) lead to the crystallization of the [Dead Internet][20], how will we find a single live page in a soup of procedurally generated web-gloop?
+As the proliferation of [GPT-4][14]-like tools (some of which can be [run in your browser][15]) lead to the crystallization of the [Dead Internet][16], how will we find a single live page in a soup of procedurally generated web-gloop?

 Perhaps links *are* dead.
 Why link when ChatGPT can explain?
-Why post and upvote when [attention-maximizing algorithms][21] can recommend?
+Why post and upvote when [attention-maximizing algorithms][17] can recommend?
 Perhaps we're at the end of the old-web, now a corner relegated to hobbyists, as all text ever written is absorbed in a single differentiable scream.

 For us hobbyists, however, perhaps links *aren't* dead: they're vitally important.
 Links lend authority.
 Trace a hop away from your homepage, maybe two: can you still trust what you read?